jeyzey/appbasky/README.md

 Know what’s going on with your applications with our built-in monitoring of response times, memory, CPU load, and errors.
 AppBasky provide a detailed overview of your application status.

+## Demo

+Check out the demo below for a quick overview of how AppBasky works.

+## Getting Started

+This is how you set up AppBasky

 ## Contributions
 We <a href="https://github.com/AppBasky/appbasky">welcome contributions</a>, whether you're into Python, Kubernetes, want to get started in open-source, or just have an improvement idea.

+## Mailing List

+Want to stay up to date?
+Subscribe to our [mailinglist](mailing list).
+No Spam, really low traffic.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details